Weather Warnings - Flood Warning - Kiewa River

 Minor Flood Warning for the Kiewa River

-In the 24 hours to 9 AM Friday, rainfall totals of up to 32 mm have been
+In the 24 hours to 9 am Thursday no significant rainfall has been recorded in

-The Kiewa River at Mongans Bridge is below the Minor Flood Level (2.4 metres).
+The Kiewa River at Mongans Bridge is currently below the minor flood level (2.4

-The river is likely to reach the minor flood level during Friday
+level 3.3 metres).
+The river is expected to remain above the minor flood level

 SES advises that all community members should: